anthonyyangdev/news-title-cloud/README.md

 # News Title Cloud

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This simple webpage displays the common keywords used in top news articles in the U.S. as a word cloud, along with options to filter/query.
+Each keyword can be clicked to open a list of news articles that use that keyword.

 ![](images/news-cloud.png)
 Example as of December 28, 1:46 AM ET